-(name of school) is aware that some learners may require assistance from members of staff for personal care, including toileting, either due to the age and developmental level of the student, or as a result of disability or medical need.
-The main aim of the school is to ensure that our learners are safe, secure and protected from harm.
+(name of school) is aware that all learners need open access to clean, well-stocked and safe toileting provision and that some learners may require assistance from members of staff for personal care, including toileting, either due to the age and developmental level of the student, or as a result of disability or medical need.
+The main aim of the school is to ensure that our learners are safe, secure and protected from harm. (name of school) also recognises that not only is it in the best interests of the whole school community to maintain clean, hygienic toilet facilities, but that it is everyone's responsibility to help ensure that they remain this way.